-- evaluating the performance of, and reviewing and approving the compensation of, the Company's Chief Executive Officer and President: - evaluating the performance of, and reviewing and approving the compensation of, each employee who (i) is a Section 16 executive officer of the Company, (ii) is a Vice President and reports directly to the Chief Executive Officer and President, or (iii) has a base salary rate of \$200,000 or more per year; - reviewing and advising the Board of Directors concerning both regional and industry-wide compensation practices and trends in order to assess the adequacy and competitiveness within the industry of our management compensation programs; - reviewing and recommending for adoption by the Board of Directors equity compensation plans, incentive and bonus programs, retirement plans, deferred compensation plans, and other similar plans and programs, and reviewing and recommending amendments to any such plans or programs; and - administering the Company's equity compensation plans, incentive and bonus programs, retirement plans, deferred compensation plans, and other similar plans and programs.
+- evaluating the performance of, and reviewing and approving the compensation of, the Company's Chief Executive Officer and President; - evaluating the performance of and reviewing and approving the levels of compensation for each employee who (i) is a corporate officer of the Company, (ii) is a Vice President and reports directly to the Chief Executive Officer and President or is a Section 16 Insider, or (iii) has a base salary rate of \$215,000 or more per year; - reviewing and advising the Board of Directors concerning regional, industry-wide, and peer group compensation practices and trends in order to assess the adequacy and competitiveness within the industry of the Company's executive compensation programs;

+- reviewing and recommending for adoption by the Board of Directors equity compensation plans, incentive and bonus programs, retirement plans, deferred compensation plans, and other similar plans and programs, and reviewing and recommending amendments to any such plans or programs; and - administering the Company's equity compensation plans, incentive and bonus programs, retirement plans, deferred compensation plans, and other similar plans and programs.

-The Compensation Committee held 15 meetings and did not act by written consent during fiscal year 2012.
-The Board of Directors has determined that each member of the Compensation Committee is an "independent director" as currently defined under the Nasdaq listing standards.
+The Compensation Committee held thirteen (13) meetings and acted by written consent one (1) time during fiscal year 2015.
+The Board of Directors has determined that each member of the Compensation Committee is an "independent director" as currently defined under the NYSE listing standards.

 The Compensation Committee has delegated to the Chief Executive Officer the authority to make any applicable option grants to new employees (other than executive officers) using grant levels previously approved by the Compensation Committee.
-In each case, grants approved by the Compensation Committee or the Chief Executive Officer do not become effective until the first trading day of the month following the month in which the grant was approved.
+Generally, grants approved by the Compensation Committee or the Chief Executive Officer do not become effective until the first trading day of the month following the month in which the grant was approved.
 The Compensation Committee has implemented this process to help ensure that option grants are done on a regular and consistent basis without regard to stock price performance or the Company's release of material information.
 The Company's executive officers, including the Named Executive Officers (as identified below), do not have any role in determining the form or amount of compensation paid to the Company's Named Executive Officers and the Company's other executive officers.
 However, the Compensation Committee does consider the recommendations of the Company's Chief Executive Officer and President in setting compensation levels for the Company's other executive officers.